Xylella fastidiosa: Collaborative efforts for solutions

 In a unique effort, growers, administrators, policy makers, and researchers are working on a solution for this immense X. fastidiosa threat.
 No cure has been found, but the understanding of X. fastidiosa and glassy-winged sharpshooter biology has markedly increased since 2000, when the California Department of Food and Agriculture, in collaboration with different universities, such as University of California, Davis; University of California, Berkeley; University of California, Riverside, and University of Houston–Downtown started to focus their research on this pest.
 The research explores the different aspects of the disease propagation from the vector to the host plant and within the host plant, to the impact of the disease on California's economy.
 All researchers working on Pierce's disease meet annually in San Diego in mid-December to discuss the progress in their field.
 All proceedings from this symposium can be found on the Pierce's disease website, developed and managed by the Public Intellectual Property Resource for Agriculture (PIPRA).

 Few resistant Vitis vinifera varieties are known, and Chardonnay and Pinot noir are especially susceptible, but muscadine grapes (V. rotundifolia) have a natural resistance.
 Pierce's disease is found in the Southeastern United States and Mexico.
 Also, it was reported by Luis G. Jiménez-Arias in Costa Rica, and Venezuela, and possibly in other parts of Central and South America.
-In 2010, X. fastidosa became apparent in Europe, posing a serious, real threat.
+In 2010, X. fastidiosa became apparent in Europe, posing a serious, real threat.
 There are isolated hot spots of the disease near creeks in Napa and Sonoma in Northern California.

 Work is underway at UC Davis to breed PD resistance from V. rotundifolia into V. vinifera.
 The first generation was 50% high-quality V. vinifera genes, the next 75%, the third 87% and the fourth 94%.
 In the spring of 2007, seedlings that are 94% V. vinifera were planted.

 A resistant variety, 'Victoria Red', was released for use especially in Coastal Texas.

+The management of X. fastidiosa, a dangerous plant pathogen, requires a multidisciplinary approach that includes genetic and spatial ecology perspectives.
+Such an approach will improve knowledge on invasive processes and resource allocation, optimizing diagnostic and management efforts.
+Effective communication with stakeholders is crucial for successful and sustainable management.
+X. fastidiosa is a great way to study how pathogenicity changes at different levels of biological complexity.
+This will help scientists come up with better ways to find and control invasive species.